CBenghi/Obj2Ifc/Readme.md

 # Obj2Ifc

-A basic converter to transform one or more Wavefront OBJ sources to an IFC model.
+A  converter from one or more Wavefront OBJ sources to an IFC model.

 ## Usage